 Another mental health risk associated with video games is social anxiety.
 Some gamers may feel anxious in social situations, leading them to spend more time playing games as a way of avoiding social interaction.
 This can exacerbate the problem and lead to further social isolation and anxiety.

 Another risk is desensitization to violence.
 Some studies have suggested that prolonged exposure to violent video games can lead to a desensitization to violence, making it more difficult for individuals to empathize with others and potentially leading to aggressive behavior.

-In conclusion, while video games can provide an enjoyable and engaging form of entertainment, they also have potential risks to mental health that should not be ignored.
-It is important for gamers to be aware of these risks and take steps to minimize them, including setting time limits, taking breaks, and engaging in other forms of leisure and social activities.
+It is also crucial to take steps to minimize the potential risks to your mental health, such as taking breaks, setting time limits, and engaging in other forms of leisure and social activities.
 By doing so, gamers can enjoy the benefits of video games while minimizing the potential negative effects on their mental health.

 Isolation and loneliness

 Isolation and loneliness are significant social risks associated with video games, particularly for those who spend excessive amounts of time playing games.
 Video games can be a solitary activity, and while some games offer multiplayer options, it is not uncommon for gamers to spend hours alone in front of a screen.

 For individuals who struggle with social anxiety or have difficulty making friends in real life, video games can provide a sense of community and belonging.
 Many online games have large communities of players who communicate with each other through chat functions and online forums, allowing gamers to form relationships and make friends.